nevthereal/nevthereal/README.md

 ## 🤝 Collaboration
 I am open for projects or small contracts.
-I have a keen eye on **detail**, **fast** response times and much experience in frontend development.
+I have a keen eye on **detail**, **fast response times** and much experience in frontend development.
-For Business requests, feel free to send me an Email at contact@nevillebrem.com.
+For Business requests, feel free to send me an Email at **contact@nevillebrem.com**.
 Who knows?
 Maybe we can launch the next great startup together!